louislef299/aws-sso/README.md

 ### Backlog

 - Make better use of Viper pkg for config precedence
+- Update `whoami` to check for existing profile
 - Delete old access tokens using `token rm`
 - Remove kube config context when logging out with `-c`
 - Documentation website